hazer-hazer/Jacy-Dev-Book/deprecated/invert-rust.md

 #### `Clone` trait (!important)
 `Clone` trait in *Jacy* as in Rust is used to provide explicit way to copy source object.

-Let's look at an example similar to one above:
+Let's look at an example similar to one above.
 ```rust
 // Assume somewhere exists the `Kitty` type and it implements the `Clone` trait
 func foo(kitty: Kitty) {